-How to transfer / convert migrate Weebly to WordPress becomes an urgent question for those who find themselves constrained by the more rigid Weebly environment.
+How to transfer/convert migrate Weebly to WordPress becomes an urgent question for those who find themselves constrained by the more rigid Weebly environment.
 Converting Weebly / Wix or Squarespace to a flexible content management system such as WordPress can solve many issues.
 Weebly is not a bad choice per se, as it seems robust and very easy to use.
-What it seems to lack is the huge designer and developer base that drives evolution of 3rd party applications, along with premium (paid) plugin versions, and diversity of design themes.
+What it seems to lack is the huge designer and developer base that drives the evolution of 3rd party applications, along with premium (paid) plugin versions, and a diversity of design themes.

 How to Migrate Weebly to WordPress

 Moving from Weebly also requires you to change hosting… All of that can become a little daunting for a non-technical user, but full-service managed website hosting and professional NZ website designer‘s help is available if you need it.

 Create a new hosting account with a hosting company with servers IN your target market.
 If that’s New Zealand, then an Auckland or Wellington server will give you the fastest possible page load times.
 NOT on a server in Canada, US or UK… Seems obvious, right?

 How to extract your content out of Weebly

 https://weeblytowp.com/ – Depending on what sort of Weebly site you have, export results vary considerably:

 - A Weebly blog with posts and a few pages – usually works okay